 Chapter 1: 10 Nutrition Tactics That Will Naturally Enhance Your T Production

 What you eat impacts your testosterone levels more than anything else.

 If you don't eat right nothing else you for increasing testosterone will matter.

 The wider your waist, the lower your testosterone (1).

 All that extra fat around your belly is literally making you more feminine.

 Getting lean has been the single most important factor in my journey towards natural testosterone optimization:

-The golden-rule of fat-loss is to consume fewer calories than you burn in any given day.
+The golden-rule of fat-loss is simply to consume fewer calories than you burn in any given day.

-Here's a simple formula to estimate your calorie intake and lose 1-2 lbs of fat per week:
+Here's a simple formula to estimate your calorie intake for 1-2 lbs of fat-loss per week: